 I bought my first Lincolnshire Buffs in November 1997 and hatched my first chicks in March 1998.
-The old hen in the photo on the right hatched from that first sitting of eggs and was one of my favourite ever hens.
+The old hen in the photo on the left hatched from that first sitting of eggs and was one of my favourite ever hens.
 She won best Lincolnshire Buff Hen at the National Poultry Show in her second year.